TheOpteProject/LGL/README.md

 All files distributed with LGL fall under the terms of the GNU General Public License, and are copyright (c) 2002, 2003 Alex Adai.

-Changed done in this repository copyright (c) 2019 Fredrik Lindeberg
+Changes done in this fork copyright (c) 2019 Fredrik Lindeberg

 LGL on the web at:  http://www.opte.org/lgl/ (defunct)